NESNet Entropy Score

 Net Entropy Score · Revenue Impact Calculator

 A two-part diagnostic.
-First, score your brand's predicted consistency from public signals.
-Then, see the dollar impact of improving that consistency on your existing revenue base.
+Score your brand's predicted consistency from public signals, then model the dollar impact of improving that consistency on your existing revenue base.
 Numbers are scenario-bounded and calibrated to the NES v1.0 framework.

 Step 1